 I wouldn’t dare send a dish back at a restaurant if a mistake was made, and I’d even play down some of my vegan thoughts and perspectives to avoid discussions on the matter.
 I realise now that all those little actions are mini betrayals of myself and my values as a person, and they damage my confidence and make it even harder to be who and what I am.
 It’s so important to be ourselves, and express ourselves authentically, and I’m working hard at honouring that more and more.

 Is your husband vegan?

-He does eat dairy on occasion on his own accord, like if he orders food or eats at restaurants, and less frequently, he’ll have some meat, but he almost always regrets it because it feels so heavy compared to the food we normally eat, haha.
+He does eat dairy on occasion on his own accord.
+Like if he orders food or eats at restaurants, and less frequently, he’ll have some meat.
+But he almost always regrets it because it feels so heavy compared to the food we usually eat, haha.

 He doesn’t eat vegan with me because I ask him to either, it’s his own choice.
 So I’m not faced with us making different meals for dinner or anything like that, because he loves to eat and cook vegan too, and doesn’t want the meat & dairy enough to purchase it and eat it at home.
 He says he’s 90% vegan and I’ll say it’s more like 75%, hehe.